arunkumar-raj/zensmarttest/README.md

 - Create a Database in pgsql and connect it by changing credentials in .env file
 - Use php artisan migrate --seed to create tables and seed it with default values
+- npm install to work on files created using React Js
+- To test unit test cases use ./vendor/bin/phpunit --verbose tests/Unit/Clickevents.php

 ## License